 2. Collect the information necessary to complete the Free Application for Federal Student Aid (FAFSA).
-Items needed to complete the FAFSA include the applicant's social security number, most recent tax returns and/or W-2 statements, bank statements, current value of non-retirement investments, and net worth of properties such as rental units, investment farms and second homes.
+Items needed to complete the FAFSA include the applicant's social security number, prior year tax returns and/or W-2 statements, bank statements, current value of non-retirement investments, and net worth of properties such as rental units, investment farms and second homes.
 Dependent student parent(s) must also provide similar information on the application.

-3. Complete the FAFSA electronically at http://www.fafsa.gov/ using Luther’s school code of 001874.
-We recommend that incoming students submit an application by March 1.
+3. Complete the FAFSA electronically using Luther’s school code of 001874.
+We recommend that incoming students submit an application by February 1.
 Continuing students need to have their FAFSA filed by March 15.
 Iowa residents must submit a FAFSA no later than July 1 to be considered for state aid.
-A FAFSA can be filed with estimated tax information if tax returns have not been completed and updated with actual information once taxes are filed.
 We recommend using the IRS Data Retrieval Tool offered within the FAFSA to populate selected values from student and parent tax returns.
-This service is available starting in early February for 2015 tax return data that has been filed with the IRS.
-Once completed, print a copy of the FAFSA for your records.
-Detailed instructions for completing the FAFSA are available at http://studentaid.ed.gov/fafsa/filling-out.
+Detailed instructions are available and once completed, print a copy of the FAFSA for your records.

 4. Submit additional documents we may request in a timely manner.
 For new students, we will contact you via email or phone if additional documentation is required.
 Continuing students need to review "My Documents" on the my.luther.edu site to view outstanding forms required to complete their file.